Rules

 Violation 2: Forgetting doubleheader accumulation.
 Pitches add up across all games on the same calendar day.

 Violation 4: Not communicating with other coaches.
-In all-star season, a player might pitch for their regular-season team and their all-star team in the same week.
-Both coaches need to know the total pitch count.
-Rizzler tracks per player, regardless of which team context the pitches were thrown in.
+In all-star season, a player might pitch for their regular-season team and their all-star team in the same week, and both coaches need to know the total pitch count.
+Rizzler tracks pitch counts for your team; if your players also pitch for another roster, ask us about multi-team setups.

 Frequently Asked Questions